boldbi/bold-bi-docs/docs/embedded-bi/site-administration/existing-database/database-settings.md

 For PostgreSQL Database, fill the form with Server name, Port, Username, Password and Database name.

-The connection details can be tested by clicking on the 'Test Connection.'
+The connection details can be tested by clicking the `Test Connection` option.

 ![Connect PostgreSQL Database](/static/assets/embedded/site-administration/images/connect-database-postgresql-new.png)

-Once the connection details are filled, click on 'Next' for getting schema of the provided database connection.
+Once the connection details are filled, click `Next` for getting schema of the provided database connection.

 ![Connect Database](/static/assets/embedded/site-administration/images/connect-database-new.png)